-Offering the highest-quality delivery method for a top-tier HDR experience at home, UHD Blu-ray allows for 4K UHD resolution, HDR and color expansion, and revolutionary surround sound codecs like Dolby Atmos and DTS:X. The most recent HDMI format update was largely based around clearing the way for high dynamic range devices, including new Blu-ray players and other set-top devices.
+Offering the highest-quality delivery method for a top-tier HDR experience at home, UHD Blu-ray allows for 4K UHD resolution, HDR and color expansion, alongside revolutionary surround sound codecs like Dolby Atmos and DTS:X. The HDMI 2.0a format update was largely based around clearing the way for HDR devices, including new Blu-ray players and other set-top devices.

-The output of Ultra HD Blu-ray releases with HDR has become the new standard, and HDR10 is currently the leader there, but 2017 has Dolby Vision working hard to catch up.
-Which discs do it best?
-Check out our picks for the best recent UHD Blu-Ray releases.
+Ultra HD Blu-ray releases with HDR have become the new standard, and HDR10 is currently the leader there, though Dolby Vision is working hard to catch up.
+Which discs do HDR best?
+Check out our picks for the best 4K UHD Blu-ray releases.

-As a major provider of video, it probably comes as little surprise that Netflix was one of the first companies to announce HDR support.
-That made it somewhat strange when the company quietly rolled out HDR on Marco Polo without notifying anyone.
-Marco Polo was joined by a number of other Netflix originals, including Marvel’s Daredevil, Jessica Jones, and Luke Cage series, as well as movies like The Do-Over and The Ridiculous Six.
-HDR titles from Netflix are available in both HDR10 and Dolby Vision formats.
+It probably comes as no surprise that Netflix was one of the first companies to announce HDR support.
+Its first HDR title, Marco Polo, was joined by a number of other Netflix originals such as Altered Carbon, and the third season of Stranger Things.
+HDR titles from Netflix are currently available in HDR10 and/or Dolby Vision.

-Like Netflix, Amazon announced HDR support fairly early on.
-A number of HDR films are available via Amazon Prime Video, along with many of its original series, including Man in the High Castle, Transparent, Mozart in the Jungle, and Red Oaks.
+Amazon also announced HDR support fairly early on.
+A number of HDR films are available via Amazon Prime Video, along with many of its original series, including Jack Ryan (in Dolby Vision), Man in the High Castle, Transparent, Mozart in the Jungle, and The Marvelous Mrs. Maisel.
 It’s likely that most if not all of Amazon’s future original programming will also be available in HDR.

 One of the earliest providers of 4K programming, Vudu was also quick to offer HDR support.
-The service offers one of the largest libraries of 4K movies and TV shows available for rent or purchase, many with HDR as well as Dolby Atmos surround sound.
+The service has one of the largest libraries of 4K movies and TV shows available for rental or purchase, many with HDR as well as Dolby Atmos surround sound.

 For some time, Vudu’s HDR offerings were only available in Dolby Vision.
 In November 2017, the company announced complete support for HDR10, making its library of HDR titles available on a far greater range of devices.